550+ 5-Star ReviewsWhatsApp

 👉🏻 Read More: The Charlie Gard Case

-Ceilings Of Care: What Is The ‘Highest Level’ Of Care In The NHS?
+Ceiling Of Care Levels: What Is The ‘Highest Level’ Of Care In The NHS?

 The ‘highest level’ of care refers to how far the medical team will intervene to improve a patient’s health and act with beneficence, for the patient’s best interests.